 Market segmentation is a marketing strategy used by businesses that mostly results in the targeting of a specific group of customers.
 Some might use it to get an overall idea of the type of customers they attract so that they may decide how to market their business accordingly.
-If you haven’t guessed it yet, hoteliers can use the same technique to create a business plan for their hotels, but a smart and careful approach is the key to making this strategy work for you instead of against you.
+If you haven’t guessed it yet, hoteliers can use the same technique to create a business plan for their hotels.
+A smart and careful approach is the key to making this strategy work for you instead of against you.

 Vertical segmentation vs. horizontal segmentation

 For a hotel, there is a bit more to thinking involved before one takes that plunge into targeting a specific niche in the market, but the principle is the same.
 Let’s take a hotel that is located near a popular attraction.
-Upon closer examination, this hotel may notice that they attract more families taking a vacation rather than couples looking for a weekend getaway.
+Upon closer examination, this hotel may notice that they attract more families seeking a vacation rather than couples looking for a weekend getaway.
 This hotel can, in essence, start targeting a specific group in the market by creating a marketing strategy that attracts families with kids.
-They may create more specials that are great for families with many children or design entertainment packages.
+They may develop more specials that are great for families with many children or design entertainment packages.

 How does one gather data for such statistics?

 The time it takes to conduct market research will vary.
 It all depends on how properly equipped hoteliers are and what type of approach they’ll take to get the data they need.
 Remember that gathering data is not inherently invasive.
 All the information is available for you as long as you are using an appropriate source such as a social media site or your hotel survey forms.